facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/faq.md

 ### I get "window.opener is null or not an object" when running Silverlight application.
 The built-in Visual Studio Cassini Web Server is not supported.
 Use IIS or IIS express.

-### Does Facebook C# SDK support Facebook Chat?
+### Does Facebook SDK for .NET support Facebook Chat?
-Facebook C# SDK doesn't support the Facebook chat (nor do we have any plans to support it in the future).
+Facebook SDK for .NET doesn't support the Facebook chat (nor do we have any plans to support it in the future).
 Facebook chat is based on the xmpp protocol thus any [existing XMPP .NET libraries](http://xmpp.org/xmpp-software/libraries/) would work with Facebook Chat.

 ### How do I check if a property exists?
 Internally a json object of key value pair is ```IDictionary<string,object>```.
 Any methods of it can be called.